MikeRogers0/TrackChanges-Extension/README.md

       - https://bleech.de/
         - Add a panel to the elements document, when it's added that marks the last snapshot as initial?
   - Figure out better UTF-8
-  - Handle opening lots of FB tabs - it grinds my machine to a halt.
-Maybe queue the snapshots or make sure devtools has been opened?

 ## Future Stuff